-EDU:Techniques for Reading and Language Arts
+522-102 EDU: Techniques for Reading and Language Arts 3.00

 This course focuses on the instructional assistant's role in reading and language arts.
 The learner gains an understanding of how to work with all children individually and in groups through questioning, listening, and guiding techniques.
 This course also addresses the use of current classroom materials plus enrichment and support activities.
-PREREQUISITES: 838-105 - Reading & Study Skills, Intro or achieve the required placement test score to Educational Practices
+PREREQUISITES: 838-105 - Reading & Study Skills, Intro or achieve the required placement test score

-522-103 EDU: Introduction
+522-103 EDU: Introduction to Educational Practices 3.00